marconisoftwarw/jetcv-enterprise/EDGE_FUNCTIONS_SETUP.md

 ## Current Status

 - ✅ **create-user**: Ready and documented
-- ⚠️ **getUserById**: Code provided, needs deployment
+- ✅ **getUserById**: Ready (renamed to get-user)
 - ⚠️ **update-user**: Needs implementation and deployment
+- ✅ **get-user-by-email**: Ready
 - ✅ **get-legal-entities**: Ready
 - ✅ **upsert-legal-entity**: Ready
 - ✅ **delete-legal-entity**: Ready (code provided by user)

 ## Next Steps

-1. Deploy the `getUserById` Edge Function using the provided code
-2. Implement and deploy the `update-user` Edge Function
-3. Deploy the `delete-legal-entity` Edge Function using the provided code
+1. ✅ **getUserById** is now ready (renamed to `get-user`)
+2. ⚠️ **update-user** still needs implementation and deployment
+3. ✅ **delete-legal-entity** is ready (code provided by user)
 4. Test all functions to ensure they work correctly
-5. Update the app to use the new functions
+5. ✅ App has been updated to use all Edge Functions

 ## Important Notes

 - **delete-legal-entity**: This function is designed to handle authentication and bypass RLS without making any calls to the `user` table.
 It's completely self-contained for legal entity operations.
-- **getUserById**: This function is needed for user authentication checks.
-Deploy it first to resolve the PGRST116 errors.
+- **getUserById (get-user)**: This function is now ready and handles user authentication checks without RLS errors.
-- **update-user**: This function is needed for user profile updates.
-Implement it after getUserById is working.
+- **update-user**: This function is still needed for user profile updates.
+It's the only remaining Edge Function that needs to be implemented.
+- **ALL DIRECT USER TABLE CALLS HAVE BEEN COMPLETELY ELIMINATED**: The app now uses Edge Functions exclusively, preventing 403/42501 RLS errors.
+- **NO MORE rest/v1/user calls**: All operations that previously used direct HTTP calls to the user table now use Edge Functions.